Urticaria (Hives) in Children

 - Other antihistamines that won’t make your child drowsy, such as cetirizine or loratadine

-If your child is having trouble breathing, call 911 right away..
+If your child is having trouble breathing, call 911 right away.
 Your child may get medicine called epinephrine.
-This medicine helps decrease the swelling and itching caused by hives.
+This medicine helps decrease the symptoms of a severe allergic reaction (anaphylaxis).

-Sometimes your child may need a second dose of epinephrine.
+With severe allergic reactions, your child may need a second dose of epinephrine.
 Always keep epinephrine with your child in case of future episodes.
-Your child’s provider may show you how to use an emergency kit that has epinephrine.
+Your child’s healthcare provider may show you how to use an emergency kit that has epinephrine.
 Discuss this with your child’s provider.

 When should I call my child’s healthcare provider?